ETS-ReactNative5/455-project/README.md

 - the documentation team at Apple for teaching me Mobile Computing;
 - the SwiftUI team for their commitment to clean code excellence;
 - HackingWithSwift's Paul Hudson for providing bleeding edge SwiftUI tutorials;
-- the documentation team at GraphQL for providing environment-specific code samples; and
+- the documentation team at GraphQL for providing environment-specific code samples which enabled my 3 hour port of this project;
 - the University of Regina's Trevor Tomesh for introducing me to code-level React Native development.